retifrav/scraps/_linux/IKEv2-VPN-StrongSwan/certificate.md

 $ openssl x509 -inform DER -in ./certs/$USERNAME.der -out ./certs/$USERNAME.pem -outform PEM

 $ mkdir p12
+# this will ask for an export password - type it here and write it down somewhere, as it will be needed later for importing into your client system keychain
 $ openssl pkcs12 -export -inkey ./private/$USERNAME.pem -in ./certs/$USERNAME.pem -name "$NAME's VPN Certificate" -certfile ./cacerts/strongswan.pem -caname "$ORGANISATION Root CA" -out ./p12/$USERNAME.p12
 ```

 The `./p12/$USERNAME.p12` file contains the user's private key and certificate.
+Note that you might not be able to import this certificate on Mac OS / iOS, so you likely will have to re-issue it with `-legacy` argument.

+Also note that here certificate is set to expire in 730 days, which means that you'll need to repeat the procedure in 2 years.

 #### Deploying